My works as storyteller and illustrator Madeira Desouza began with dawning light during what was a very dark time for me.

 I accept that I do not have the ability to control either my creative instincts or my passion to create.
 Sooner or later what’s in me or what’s passing through me from somewhere else always emerges in my creative works.

-This started as a story I wrote starting in 1990, the year I acted upon my decision to get a divorce.
+Baja Clavius, my full-length novel, was born in 1990.
+That was the year I acted upon my decision to get a divorce.
 Over the span of a dozen or so years in a marriage to a woman, I had to admit to myself that I had made a terrible life choice.
 I could not admit to myself or to the world that I was gay.
 So, I chose instead to be fake straight.
 I got married to a woman thinking that do so would provide validation for my false believe that I was straight.

 Pretending as I did is precisely what conservatives from the Religious Right say is the natural law.
 But, the simple truth is that lying to yourself every day is not natural.